Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "I ain’t interested in commitin’ the Army just ‘cuz it’ll avoid hurt feelings.
 I need more if Imma send maybe millions to their doom."

-"…Yes, My Father.
+"...Yes, My Father.
 I was only pointing out one branch of the consequences."

-"…These ain’t good options.
+"...These ain’t good options.
 I’m inclined t’agree wit’ all of you, actually."

 "Which means we need more intelligence."

 "Ayup."
-Daar looked at Thurrsto. "…Brother, I’m gonna need to ask ‘yer Clan to do somethin’ awful."
+Daar looked at Thurrsto. "...Brother, I’m gonna need to ask ‘yer Clan to do somethin’ awful."

 Regaari’s voice cut into the conversation like a sword stroke.
 "I volunteer."